Mindinventory/MI-CustomNotification/README.md

 Please verify the **UNNotificationCategory** Identifier in **UIApplication+CustomNotification** file and inside **MIService** file it should be the same like you set in your notification payload.

+**Please take care of the bundle id of Notification Service project it should be compulsory prefix with the main project bundle ID.
+See the demo project's both bundle id main project and Notification Service project BundleId**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.